-Darrow offers our students abundant leadership opportunities, as they mature and learn to become responsible citizens and community leaders.
-With dozens of formal and informal positions available in a wide range of disciplines, our student leaders actively engage in developing, organizing, and guiding programs and activities on campus.
-One of the most important aspects of Darrow is teaching our students how to be thoughtful, influential leaders, whether that is through their actions, words or both.
-Here is a list of many of our leadership options.
-Anyone can be a leader at Darrow.
+The Darrow School offers our students abundant leadership opportunities as they learn to become responsible citizens and community leaders.
+With dozens of formal and informal positions available across a wide range of disciplines, our student leaders actively engage in developing, organizing, and guiding programs and activities.

-Core Leaders serve Darrow as a responsible and organized group of "doers," who address a broad range of needs throughout campus.
-Membership includes the elected Student Body President, a chosen day student representative, a chosen residential student representative, and five chosen resident assistants.
-Core Leaders meet weekly with the Dean of Students and help design and implement most phases of student life.
+Core Leaders serve Darrow as a responsible and organized group of "doers” who address a broad range of needs throughout campus.
+Core Leaders are experienced leaders who play a critical role in shaping the community culture at Darrow.
+They meet weekly with our Dean of Students to identify and address student needs.

 Student Body President

-Newly elected each spring as a rising junior, the Student Body President will serve throughout his/her senior year as a liaison between students, faculty, and the Head of School.
-Working with other student leaders to foster a positive community culture, the president leads the student government, acts as a liaison on behalf of the student body and charts the course for school-wide initiatives.
+Newly elected each spring as a rising senior, the Student Body President will serve throughout their senior year as a liaison between students, faculty, and the Head of School.
+Working with other student leaders to foster a positive community culture, the president leads the student government and charts the course for school-wide initiatives.

-Each fall the members of the ninth, tenth, eleventh, and twelfth grades elect a president (or sometimes co-presidents) to serve as an active representative in Student Government.
+Each fall, members of 9th, 10th, 11th, and 12th Grades elect a president (or sometimes co-presidents) to serve as an active representative in Student Government.
 Class presidents are in charge of all class events and community-service activities for their class.

 Resident Advisors (RAs) supervise Darrow's residential living, and accept vital responsibilities that include assisting House Parents in managing the house and providing conscientious leadership for their fellow students.
 RAs are selected by the faculty in conjunction with the Dean of Students.